SkillMOO: Multi-Objective Optimization of Agent Skills for Software Engineering: Introduction

 \section{Introduction}

-Large language model (LLM)-based coding agents have emerged as powerful tools for software engineering (SE) tasks, from bug fixing to code migration~\cite{liu2024large}.
-As introduced by Anthropic, \emph{agent skills} are portable folders that package instructions, scripts, and other resources that an agent can load on demand to improve performance on specialized tasks~\cite{anthropic2025introducingskills}.
-To systematically evaluate their utility, SkillsBench~\cite{li2026skillsbenchbenchmarkingagentskills} benchmarks agent skills across diverse domains and shows that skills can improve task performance overall.
+Large language model (LLM)-based coding agents are increasingly configured through external artifacts: prompts, tools, memories, and \emph{agent skills} \cite{lee2026metaharness, gong2025tuning, li2026skillsbenchbenchmarkingagentskills}.
+Agent skills are portable folders that package instructions, scripts, and resources that an agent can load on demand for specialized work~\cite{anthropic2025introducingskills,AgentSkills}.
+In software engineering (SE), skills package reusable task-specific instructions, scripts, and resources for build, test, migration, and debugging workflows without retraining the model~\cite{trq2026claudecodeskills}.

-However, SkillsBench finds that skill gains on SE tasks are modest ($+4.5\%$)~\cite{li2026skillsbenchbenchmarkingagentskills}, and practitioners similarly observe that skill flexibility creates uncertainty about what works best, poor skill bundles may waste agent overhead, and skills need continuous refinement around failure cases~\cite{trq2026claudecodeskills}.
-Manual tuning of skill bundles to address these challenges is expensive, fragile, and often requires domain expertise that may not transfer across tasks.
+Yet the emerging evidence is mixed.
+SkillsBench reports that skills improve performance overall and provide modest gains on SE tasks~\cite{li2026skillsbenchbenchmarkingagentskills}, while SWE-Skills-Bench finds that many public SWE skills provide no pass rate improvement and can introduce substantial token overhead~\cite{han2026swe}.
+Practitioners likewise report that skills require continuous refinement around concrete failure cases~\cite{trq2026claudecodeskills}.
+These findings suggest that a skill is not simply ``helpful'' or ``not helpful'': it creates a tradeoff between task success, inference cost, and contextual compatibility.

-This motivates \emph{search-based, data-driven skill optimization}, and thereby we propose \toolName{}, a multi-objective optimization (MOO) framework that automatically evolves task-specific skill bundles for SE tasks using LLM-proposed edits and NSGA-II survivor selection on pass rate and cost: a \textbf{task solver agent} evaluates candidate skill bundles on coding tasks and a \textbf{skill optimizer agent} proposes bundle edits based on failure analysis.
+This motivates a search-based framing: \emph{agent skill bundles can be optimized and validated with these competing objectives}.
+Thereby, we propose \toolName{}, a multi-objective optimization (MOO) framework for SE agent skills. \toolName{} treats a skill bundle as a candidate solution, evaluates it with a task solver agent, and uses a skill optimizer agent to propose edits such as pruning, substitution, reordering, and rewriting.
+Candidate bundles are selected with NSGA-II using pass rate and cost as explicit objectives.